texfaq/texfaq.github.io/FAQ-enginedev.md

 not currently ongoing with the [XeTeX codebase](http://xetex.sourceforge.net/), though bug fixes and cross-compatibility with other engines do continue.

-As [detailed above](#pdftex), development of pdfTeX is ''in essence'' complete. s pdfTeX development ran down, development of a new system, LuaTeX was started.
+As [detailed above](#pdftex), development of pdfTeX is "in essence" complete. s pdfTeX development ran down, development of a new system, LuaTeX was started.
 [Lua](http://www.lua.org/) is a interpreter designed to be incorporated into other applications.
-LuaTeX consists of a TeX-like engine with a Lua interpreter ''embedded'' in it; the `lua` interpreter has access to many of the data structures used for typesetting, so that the programmer may also interpolate chunks of Lua code into their (La)TeX macros, or as ''call-backs'' for use when the TeX-like engine does certain operations.
+LuaTeX consists of a TeX-like engine with a Lua interpreter "embedded" in it; the `lua` interpreter has access to many of the data structures used for typesetting, so that the programmer may also interpolate chunks of Lua code into their (La)TeX macros, or as "call-backs" for use when the TeX-like engine does certain operations.

-This arrangement offers the prospect of a ''semi-soft'' typesetting engine: it will have its basic behaviour, but the user gets to redefine functionality if an idea occurs&nbsp;&mdash; there will be no need to persuade the world first, and then find a willing developer to work on the sources of of the
+This arrangement offers the prospect of a "semi-soft" typesetting engine: it will have its basic behaviour, but the user gets to redefine functionality if an idea occurs&nbsp;&mdash; there will be no need to persuade the world first, and then find a willing developer to work on the sources of of the